sneakysneak/docs/pages/marketplaces/marketplace-deployment.md

 tags: [marketplaces]
 ---

-When integrating with a Marketplace you can have all users make use of the built in account API User (Account Marketplace) or create & use users in the Cyclr account (User Marketplace).
+When integrating with a Cyclr Marketplace you can decide whether all users access it using the same built-in Account-level "API User" (**Account Marketplace**), or create separate users for each in the Cyclr Account (**User Marketplace**).

-To enable your users to view a Marketplace and install templates, you will need to have an "Integrations" button or link within your application's UI.
+To enable your users to view a Marketplace and install templates, you will need to have an "Integrations" button or link within your own application's interface.

 For example: